mollybeach/polliwog/README.md

               windowStart = 0;
             for (let windowEnd = 0; windowEnd < arr.length; windowEnd++) {
               windowSum += arr[windowEnd]; // add the next element
-              // slide the window, we don't need to slide if we've not hit the required window size of 'k' if (windowEnd >= K - 1) {
+              if (windowEnd >= K - 1) {
                 result.push(windowSum / K); // calculate the average
-                // subtract the element going out
                 windowSum -= arr[windowStart];
                 windowStart += 1; // slide the window ahead
               }